donskifarrell/dotfiles/README.md

 management](https://nixos.wiki/wiki/Comparison_of_secret_managing_schemes),
 including some that can include them (encrypted) into your config repo and/or nix store, be sure to check them out if you're interested.

-## Dotfile management with home-manager

-Besides just adding packages to your environment, home-manager can also manage your dotfiles.
-I strongly recommend you do, it's awesome!

-For full nix goodness, check out the home-manager options with `man home-configuration.nix`.
-Using them, you'll be able to fully configure any program with nix syntax and its powerful abstractions.

-Alternatively, if you're still not ready to rewrite all your configs to nix syntax, there's home-manager options (such as `xdg.configFile`) for including files from your config repository into your usual dot directories.
-Add your existing dotfiles to this repo and try it out!

 ## Try opt-in persistance